 The tricky bit is getting you (your consciousness) inside the machine.
 I'm assuming what defines you can be explained by the physical nature of the brain 🧠.
 No souls here please.
 This is following ideas from Physicalism and Determinism.

-The classic idea is to take a detailed scan of your brain, the make up of the neurons and the processes that are firing.
+The classic idea is to take a detailed scan of your brain, the makeup of the neurons and the processes that are firing.
 And then recreate that structure in a digital host (a very advanced computer).
 Then press the big red button 🔴 to turn it on.
 Given you have the technical ability to do this, I don't think this will result in your consciousness transferring to the machine.
 I reckon you will have cloned yourself into a machine.
 But that still leaves the original you, the you reading this post in its floppy biological mess of a body 🕺.
 You won't feel like you're in the machine or have a shared consciousness between your body and the machine.
 They are completely separate entities.

 What we did there was copy and paste, we didn't change the original files, or move them anywhere.
 So why would you be in the machine.
 We need to move the original files instead.
 Doing this on a computer is easy, doing it with your mind, less so 🧐.

-My proposal (I'm sure this isn't original, let me know who else is talking about this) is to slowly migrate your consciousness into the machine 🧠🕰💻.
-Adding digital enhancements to your brain and gradually replacing biological parts with more reliable digital counterparts.
+My proposal (I'm sure this isn't original, let me know who else is talking about this) is to slowly migrate your consciousness into the machine 🧠🕰💻, adding digital enhancements to your brain and gradually replacing biological parts with more reliable digital counterparts.
 Supplanting big chunks of your brain in 1 go leaves little of the original you in place.
 You'd need to be pretty confident that what you're replacing it with won't compromise your consciousness (2).
 Doing it in slow incremental steps seems like a safer way to retain you.

 Maybe there are some parts of the brain that are too important to your consciousness to be replaced with technology (so replacing them would destroy your current consciousness).
 I'd like to know more of the science behind all of this.
-At the time of writing this post was more about me exploring how I currently think about conciousness and transferral with the limited knowledge I have on the subject.
+At the time of writing, this post was more about me exploring how I currently think about consciousness and transferral with the limited knowledge I have on the subject.

 I'm assuming that if someone with any real scientific understanding of this has a look, they'll probably rip most of it apart 👍